dhimmel/blog/content/posts/2015-06-22_opencon-application/opencon-application.md

 Two consequences of open science attract me: hastening discovery and enabling anyone to be a scientist.

-I yearn to see the reality behind shadows.
+I yearn to see the reality behind [shadows](https://en.wikipedia.org/wiki/Allegory_of_the_Cave).
 Alone this is impossible; I will always remain a prisoner.
 But together, through the crossbreeding of our works, we can escape the cave.

 Newton's [quote](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants) from 1676 is no longer true.
-If I have seen further, it is by standing on the shoulders of dwarfs that together make dwarfs of the giants.
+If I have seen further, it is by standing on the shoulders of dwarfs that *together* dwarf the giants.

 ### How would you use your experience at OpenCon to advance Open Access, Open Education and/or Open Data?

 Our weapons are immaterial -- crowdsourced knowledge, open source, the public domain, and technical standards -- yet nonetheless require a coordinated sharpening.

 Central authority is antithetical to open science.
 The open scientist limits herself only by the bounds of possibility and heeds no artificial constraint.
 How then, without a ruler, does a decentralized community coordinate?
 Can an army of isolated heretics wage war on a unified front?

-The soldiers must be brought together. *OpenCon 2015* is that gathering.
+The soldiers must be brought together.

+*OpenCon 2015* is that gathering.
 With an assembly of 163, 13,203 peer-to-peer interactions are possible.
 And which interactions occur will determine the future of science.